Xavian Stapleton: Legal issues

-On August 1, 2015, shortly after transferring to Mississippi State, Stapleton was mistakenly arrested in Starkville, Mississippi, due to a clerical error regarding the validity of his driver's license.
+On August 1, 2015, shortly after transferring to Mississippi State, Stapleton was mistakenly arrested in Starkville, Mississippi, for driving with a suspended license due to a clerical error.
 On January 9, 2018, he turned himself in to the Oktibbeha County Sheriff's Office after a warrant was issued for his arrest for disturbing the peace; he was later released on a $500 bond.
 On May 29, 2025, Stapleton was arrested in Sweetwater, Florida, for allegedly operating an illegal gambling scheme.
 He and two other men were reportedly observed running a shell game at the Dolphin Mall.